Law vs. Legalism

 "For sin will not have authority over you, because you are not under legalism but under grace.”
 (Romans 6:14 CJB)

-There are two related concepts in Paul's letters commonly misunderstood by Christians.
-The first concept is typically translated "under the Law.”
+There are two related phrases in Paul's letters commonly misunderstood by Christians: hupo nomon and ergōn nomou.
+The first phrase is typically translated "under the Law."
 Note the definite article "the" and the capitalization of "Law."
 Paul uses this phrase in Romans 6:14-15; 1Corinthians 9:20; Galatians 3:23; 4:4-5, 21; 5:18, but none of the verses in the Greek text include the definite article.
 The literal translation of hupo nomon would be "under law" (Marshall).
-Note the lower case for "law.”
-The second concept is translated "works (or deeds) of the Law,” which is found in Romans 3:20, 28; Galatians 2:16; 3:2, 5, 10.
+Note the lower case for "law."
+The second phrase is translated "works (or deeds) of the Law," which is found in Romans 3:20, 28; Galatians 2:16; 3:2, 5, 10.
 Again, none of passages in the Greek text contain the definite article and ergōn nomou should be literally translated "works of law" (Marshall).

 Why is the literal translation important?
 Paul the Jew and Pharisee is writing to Jewish and Gentile disciples about matters that pertain to the laws God gave to Israel through Moses and salvation through Yeshua the Messiah.
 His thinking is thoroughly Hebraic.
 The Hebrew corollary to the Greek word nomos is torah, but torah does not mean simply "law" or "laws" as the English word conveys.
 The noun torah means "direction," "teaching" or "instruction" and comes from the root yarah, which means to throw, to shoot (as in arrows), or to cast (as in lots) (BDB 435f).